Strike 3: History

-By July 2018, the firm had partnered with xTakeDowns.com, who were sending up to 50,000 daily take-down notices on behalf of Strike 3.
-They sued Meta Platforms in July 2025, alleging that they had used at least 2,396 of their films for training artificial intelligence.
-Their lawsuit alleged that Meta had illegally distributed and seeded thousands of its videos on torrenting websites to more efficiently download other torrents.
+Strike 3 sued Meta Platforms in July 2025, alleging that they had used at least 2,396 of their films for training artificial intelligence and that Meta had illegally distributed and seeded thousands of its videos on torrenting websites to more efficiently download other torrents.
 (Note: Torrent websites operate a "tit-for-tat" mechanism whereby those who provide and facilitate other users downloading popular content can download other content at higher speeds.)
 In response, Meta blamed employees, contractors, and visitors for their use, denied planning to produce AI-generated pornographic videos, and stated their terms prohibited generation of adult content.
+A judge ruled in favour of Strike 3 in June 2026, allowing the case to go to trial, stating that Meta's explanation “strains credulity.” and that the content appeared to have been downloaded as part of a mass scraping of piracy website Anna's Archive.